helal86/ecs-fargate-demo/README.md

 **Auto Scaling**

 Auto scaling using cloudwatch metrics based on CPU usage only which triggers an increase in the number of containers should the CPU reach a threshold of 85 and scale back down when the CPU hits 40.
+There is a second auto scaling metric using the memory usage - the values of the threshold can be altered in the variables.tf file

 This can be tested by using performance testing tools available online.